 Even bonsai pruning will depend on the type of tree you have.

-Plants with leaves are trimmed with sharp shears, juniper needles are often pulled or "pinched".
+Plants with leaves are trimmed with sharp shears, juniper needles are often pulled or "pinched" and sheared.

-If you haven't used the many links on this page, consider
+If you have not used the many links on this page, consider starting with

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.